citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### citra_qt/system: Add N3DS mode checkbox and enable it by default ([#5117](https://github.com/citra-emu/citra/pull/5117)) by [FearlessTobi](https://github.com/FearlessTobi)

-UI changes are always the last piece of the puzzle for any major features.
+UI changes are always the last piece of the puzzle for any major feature.
 [FearlessTobi](https://github.com/FearlessTobi) added a shiny new checkbox to the System tab of the configuration dialog.

 With this, New 3DS mode is now turned on by default for both new and old users of Citra.